Independent and Claim-Specific Event Study Analyses Throughout the Securities Class Action Lifecycle

 SCA CLAIMS TOOL

-SAR delivers more accurate estimates of potential securities class action (SCA) liability by relying on court-approved methodologies to estimate maximum potential settlement value on filed securities claims.
-Our claim-specific empirical analyses serve to estimate and quantify unfavorable developments in the excess towers of a public company's D&O insurance program.
-We provide qualified and independent results of event study analyses on all filed Exchange Act claims to identify econometric deficiencies, such as alleged stock drops that do not exhibit price impact or the use of unwarranted multi-day windows that may inflate alleged shareholder classwide damages.
-We quantify maximum potential classwide damages and the value of potential settlement at each stage in the SCA life cycle after discounting for econometric deficiencies based on well-established case precedents in key circuits of the U.S. Federal Court system.
+SAR delivers independent estimates of potential securities class action exposure by relying on the court-approved event study methodology.
+SAR provides results of event study analyses on all filed Exchange Act and Securities Act claims to identify econometric deficiencies, such as alleged stock drops that do not exhibit price impact or the use of unwarranted multi-day windows that may inflate alleged aggregate damages.

-Filed securities claims that do not allege any stock drops that surpass established statistical thresholds at the 95% confidence standard may not warrant class certification in Federal Court.
-As a result, SAR presents maximum potential shareholder damages of zero on Rule 10b-5 Exchange Act claims that are substantiated by alleged corrective disclosures whose corresponding stock price do not exhibit a statistically significant single day residual return when the alleged material and corrective fraud-related information was disclosed to investors that trade in American stock exchanges.
+Securities class actions that do not allege any stock drops that surpass established statistical thresholds at the 95% confidence standard may not warrant class certification according to the Supreme Court of the United States.
+SAR presents aggregate damages of zero on securities class actions that allege stock price declines that do not exhibit a statistically significant single day residual return when allegedly material and corrective fraud-related information was disclosed to investors that trade in American stock exchanges.